+Number of Options Weighted Average Exercise Price Outstanding at December 31, 2017 100,344 \$ 6.46 Canceled (97,344) 6.60 Outstanding at September 30, 2018 3,000 2.05

-There were 100,344 options outstanding at a weighted average exercise price of \$6.46 as of March 31, 2018 and December 31, 2017.
-There was no activity in the first quarter of 2018 and 2017.
-As of March 31, 2018, the aggregate intrinsic value of outstanding options was \$9 and the weighted average remaining contractual life of the Company's stock options was less than one year.
+As of September 30, 2018, the aggregate intrinsic value of outstanding options was \$8 and the weighted average remaining contractual life of the Company's stock options was less than one year.
+No options were exercised in the nine months ended September 30, 2018 and 2017.

 Restricted Stock Units.
 The Company's RSUs have service and/or performance conditions and, subject to retirement eligibility, vest over a period of up to three years.
 Vested RSUs are redeemed 60 percent in A. H. Belo Series A common stock and 40 percent in cash over a period of up to three years.
-As of March 31, 2018, the liability for the portion of the awards to be redeemed in cash was \$904.
+As of September 30, 2018, the liability for the portion of the awards to be redeemed in cash was \$939, which is included in other liabilities in the Consolidated Balance Sheet.